How Can We Help?

 10.5 Emergency Preparedness Training

-All bargaining unit members shall undergo training in emergency preparedness (including the District’s Disaster Policy and Procedures – i.e., earthquakes, fires, blackouts, etc.) – in order that they will be able to respond as Emergency Disaster Workers when the need arises.
+All bargaining unit members shall undergo training in emergency preparedness (including the District’s Disaster Policy and Procedures – i.e., earthquakes, fires, blackouts, pandemics, etc.) – in order that they will be able to respond as Disaster Service Workers (DSW) when the need arises.

-10.5.1 Within 60 days of hire of a new emergency manager, the emergency manager, the Union and appropriate district staff will meet to discuss an emergency preparedness training plan which addresses all unit members.
+10.5.1 The District representative responsible for safety training will meet with the Union and appropriate district staff to discuss an emergency preparedness training plan which addresses all unit members.

 10.6 Professional Growth/Tuition Reimbursement Plan

-The District shall establish a pool of $20,000/year for the purpose of reimbursing tuition cost to bargaining unit members.
-Classes to be reimbursed will be approved in advance by the District’s Department of Human Resources.
-Each member shall be eligible for no more than $1,000 per year of reimbursement as described herein upon verification of completion of classes (e.g. transcripts or sufficient written/electronic proof).
+The District shall establish a pool of $20,000 a year for the purpose of reimbursing qualified tuition costs to bargaining unit members.
+Classes to be reimbursed shall be approved in advance by the District’s Department of Human Resources.
+Each member shall be eligible for no more than $2,000 per year of reimbursement as described herein upon verification of completion of classes (e.g. transcripts or sufficient written/electronic proof).

 10.7 Certification Renewal

-Employees shall be granted time off, without loss of pay, to complete mandatory requirement for certification renewal that are necessary for continued District employment in their classification.
+Employees shall be granted time off, without loss of pay, to complete required, mandatory certification renewals necessary for continued District employment in their classification.
 Training conducted by the district for mandatory certifications will be provided during the employees’ paid time.

 At this time, the following bargaining classifications are impacted by this provision: 7218, 1930, 2615, 2616, 2630, 2634, 2656, 2672, 2674, and 3616.
 When additional classifications are added to the bargaining unit, they will be included in this if applicable.